 It is also deeply divisive.
 Some people are in, some are out.
 And sadly, this mentality can also affect matters of faith.
-For all that matters of belief - of all things - should be dealing with universal questions, we find it hard to resist the temptation to sink into the 'club' mentality.
+For all that beliefs - of all things - should be dealing with universal questions, we find it hard to resist the temptation to sink into the 'club' mentality.

 In our passage today, Jesus faces more grumbling.
 At its root, the discontent stems from two very human failings.
-Jesus' message is being questioned because he both wants to widen the club; and also he doesn't appear to be 'the right sort' in the first place.
+Jesus' message is being questioned, both because he wants to widen the club, and also he doesn't appear to be 'the right sort' in the first place.
 Underneath these debates lies a fundamental question: who gets access to God?
 Is it only members of a particular group?